slouc/concurrency-in-scala-with-ce/README.md

 **Pure:**

 Wraps an already computed value into `IO` context, for example `IO.pure(42)`.
-It comes from the [Applicative](https://typelevel.org/cats/typeclasses/applicative.html) type class (note: from [cats](https://typelevel.org/cats/), not cats-effect).
+Comes from the [Applicative](https://typelevel.org/cats/typeclasses/applicative.html) type class (note: from [Cats](https://typelevel.org/cats/), not Cats-Effect).

 **Delay:**

-We will be using `delay / apply`, in the form of `IO(value)` which desugars into `IO.apply(value)`.
-It comes from the [Sync](https://typelevel.org/cats-effect/typeclasses/sync.html) type class and is used for suspension of synchronous side effects
+Used for suspension of synchronous side effects.
+Comes from the [Sync](https://typelevel.org/cats-effect/typeclasses/sync.html) type class.
+Note that `IO.apply` calls `IO.delay`, which means we can call `delay` using the shorthand form `IO(value)`.

 **Suspend:**

-Method `suspend` also comes from [Sync](https://typelevel.org/cats-effect/typeclasses/sync.html), hence it also suspends a synchronous side effect, but this time it's an effect that produces an `IO`.
+Method `suspend` also suspends a synchronous side effect and it also comes from [Sync](https://typelevel.org/cats-effect/typeclasses/sync.html), but this time it's an effect that produces an `IO`.
 Note that:
 ```
 IO.pure(x).flatMap(f) <-> IO.suspend(f(x))